VitalPBX/vitalpbx_ha/README.md

 a.- 3 IP addresses.<br>
 b.- Install VitalPBX Version 3.0 in two servers with similar characteristics.<br>
 c.- MariaDB Galera (include in VitalPBX 3).<br>
-d.- Corosync, Pacemaker, PCS and lsyncd. e.- Root user is required for both servers to communicate. f.- Both servers will not be able to have a proxy since this affects the communication between them.
+d.- Corosync, Pacemaker, PCS and lsyncd.<br>
+e.- Root user is required for both servers to communicate.<br>
+f.- Both servers will not be able to have a proxy since this affects the communication between them.

 ## Configurations